jonathanige-cyber/cyber-security-portfolio/security-controls/ufw-firewall-lab/README.md

 This lab helped me understand how a host-based firewall can control incoming network traffic.

-The main points I learned were:
+The main things I learned were:

 * UFW can deny incoming connections by default.
 * Specific ports can be allowed using firewall rules.
-* A firewall rule can allow a service without changing the underlying network configuration.
+* A firewall rule can allow access to a specific service.
 * Removing the allow rule caused the service to become inaccessible again.
-* Testing both the allowed and blocked states makes it possible to verify that the firewall rule is having the expected effect.
+* Testing both the allowed and blocked states helps verify that a firewall rule is working as expected.
-* Basic network troubleshooting is important when testing security controls, because the network connection itself needs to work before firewall behaviour can be meaningfully tested.
+* Basic network troubleshooting is important when testing security controls because the underlying network connection needs to work before firewall behaviour can be tested properly.

 ---